Over the last 6 years, I have spent a significant amount of time working alone at home.

 We are all social creatures – but some people like (or more to the point need) to have other people around them.

 Not everyone goes well working alone.
-Without having colleagues to bounce ideas off or someone to chat to while grabbing a coffee in the office kitchen, some people may feel isolated and struggle with feelings of loneliness.
+Without having colleagues to bounce ideas off or someone to chat with while grabbing a coffee in the office kitchen, some people may feel isolated and struggle with feelings of loneliness.
 When you work alone a support network is vital.
 Though you may not have people sitting next to you during the day, you can still have people on your team.

 Coaches and mentors can offer excellent means of support from a business perspective.
-Also reach out to close friends and family.
+Also, reach out to close friends and family.
 Bear in mind, personal calls and emails need to be monitored during working hours.
 While reaching out to connect with people is good, being late for a deadline because you were chatting to a friend is not.

 Communicate/connect with other people in your field either in person or online.
-For writers – join or create a local writers group and meet regularly.
+For writers – join or create a local writers’ group and meet regularly.
 Join online forums in your field.

 Make sure you get out of the house.
 From a writing perspective, if you are writing about what’s happening in the world, it certainly helps if you actually get out in it once in a while.
 Make sure you still have a social life (particularly when you are starting out and working hard to try to establish yourself).
 Find a healthy balance between being social and working alone.

 Will you be able to make important decisions?

 Working alone might mean you are your own boss.
 Becoming the boss means making all of the decisions yourself.
 Yes, even the really hard ones.